-Michael Jordan and valuable cards go together like basket and ball.
-His playing days might be long gone, but a selection of his collectible cards have aged like fine wine, and they can still have a major impact on the hobby as a whole.
+“Michael Jordan and valuable cards go together like basket and ball.
+His playing days might be long gone, but a selection of his collectible cards have aged like fine wine, and they can still have a major impact on the hobby as a whole” – From: cardboardnerds.com

-We’ve come up with a list containing five of the most valuable Michael Jordan cards, with info about each one, and an explanation as to why they’re so expensive in the first place.
+We’ve come up with a list containing five of the most valuable Michael Jordan cards, with info about each one and an explanation as to why they’re so expensive in the first place.

-Why Are MJ Cards So Valuable?
+Why Are Michael Jordan Basketball Cards So Valuable?

 It’s partly a case of being in the right place at the right time, but there’s no denying that he helped to revolutionize the sport for the better, taking charge of his team as he led the Red Bulls through one of the most dominant eras in modern sports.

-In terms of his collectibles, the earlier the better is generally preferable, but only if you’re looking at his Fleer or Star rookie card options, which we’ll discuss in detail below.
+In terms of his collectibles, the earlier, the better is generally preferable, but only if you’re looking at his Fleer or Star rookie card options, which we’ll discuss in detail below.
 Most of the cards that make a list are infrequent or were released decades ago, so you’ll need to look for the best possible grades, which is why they tend to be so pricey.

-The set helped to kickstart the hobby again in the mid-80’s, partly thanks to Jordan, but also because it boasted rookie cards from several all-time greats, including Charles Barkley, Karl Malone, Isiah Thomas, and Hakeem Olajuwon.
+The set helped to kickstart the hobby again in the mid-’80s, partly thanks to Jordan but also because it boasted rookie cards from several all-time greats, including Charles Barkley, Karl Malone, Isiah Thomas, and Hakeem Olajuwon.
 It’s a solid supporting cast for the greatest ever.

 It deserved the attention, especially as the card had continually broken the record over the past two months.
-The very same card went for $48,600 in March of the same year, marking an increase of over 50% in roughly 60 days.
+The same card went for $48,600 in March of the same year, marking an increase of over 50% in roughly 60 days.

 This is partly attributed to the release of The Last Dance, as His Airness hit mainstream attention once more, and fans began clamoring to own a piece of basketball history.

-1997 Michael Jordan Upper Deck Game Jerseys HOF Patch #GJ13 (buy on eBay)
+1997 Michael Jordan Upper Deck Game Jerseys HOF Patch #GJ13

 Despite being released over a decade after the Fleer, this card is still comparable in terms of value and prestige.
 The ’97 UD Game Jersey set signaled the start of the Jersey Patch craze, with a large, luxury player patch that comes from Jordan’s ‘92 NBA All-Star game.

-There’s no need to worry about a hangover from the junk wax era, as the odds of pulling a Jordan card from this set was 1 in 55,000.
+There’s no need to worry about a hangover from the junk wax era, as the odds of pulling a Jordan card from this set were 1 in 55,000.
 That’s Charlie and the Chocolate Factory levels of luck, and it’s a golden ticket by modern standards.

 Must Read: Must Own Kobe Bryant Rookie Cards